Enable advanced AI features in Power Virtual Agents (Preview)

-When this feature is enabled, the bot will reuse information from Microsoft Graph and Azure Active Directory (Azure AD) throughout the course of a conversation.
+When this feature is enabled, the bot reuses information from Microsoft Graph and Azure Active Directory (Azure AD) throughout the conversation.
 This feature allows the bot to use already existing information to enhance and personalize future conversations.
 For example, if a user mentions a name, email, or zip code these properties are stored and used in later conversations without having to reprompt the user.

-Specifically, with this feature enabled, when the bot asks questions such as those in the following table, the corresponding user information will be pulled from Microsoft Graph and Azure AD (for authenticated users) and provided as prompts for the user to choose as an option.
+Specifically, with this feature enabled, when the bot asks questions such as those in the following table, the corresponding user information is pulled from Microsoft Graph and Azure AD (for authenticated users) and provided as prompts for the user to choose as an option.